git-pi-e/Thales/index.md

 This website is a guide to using Celestia's Web Platforms for development.
 It includes documentation for Korolev, Wordpress, Edu & Thales
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/plutoniumm/Thales){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 ## Getting started

-### Dependencies
+### Basic Principles

-Just the Docs is built for [Jekyll](https://jekyllrb.com), a static site generator.
-View the [quick start guide](https://jekyllrb.com/docs/) for more information.
-Just the Docs requires no special plugins and can run on GitHub Pages' standard Jekyll compiler.
-The [Jekyll SEO Tag plugin](https://github.com/jekyll/jekyll-seo-tag) is included by default (no need to run any special installation) to inject SEO and open graph metadata on docs pages.
-For information on how to configure SEO and open graph metadata visit the [Jekyll SEO Tag usage guide](https://jekyll.github.io/jekyll-seo-tag/usage/).
+**Speed** is the first of all priorities while writing code.
+Try to not ship code which does not help the user.
+For example, the user should not have to download React/Vue just to get some basics working after which the website finally builds or don't add Javascript for tasks which can be done with just HTML or CSS.
+With that said, if they add significant irreplaceable value, go all in.

+> *The most optimum code is that which never runs*

+**Quality** closely follows speed, have people test out and give brutal feedback for features and components.
+If more that 95% people don't like it.
+Do better.
+Make it again.

+**Representation** If it is not fitting in place.
+Get rid of it.
+Find a better place for it, or a better feature for the place.

+We use the stacks for each website
+- Korolev: `Svelte (HTML, SCSS, JS)`
+- Edu: `SvelteKit (HTML, SCSS, JS), Docker`
+- Thales: `Jekyll (HTML + Markdown, SCSS, JS, Ruby)`

 ### Quick start: Use as a GitHub Pages remote theme